 Alex Calderwood is a recent graduate of Columbia’s M.S. in Computer Science, where he specialized in applied natural language processing, after spending a year at the Columbia Journalism School.

-His journalistic interests include the adverse effects of technology on the lives of individuals and the structural effects of big-tech in shaping commerce and society.
-He has been published in WIRED, after he, along with his classmates at the Journalism School, uncovered an oversite in Twitter’s examination of accounts tied to Russian election interference.
-He is also interested in the intersection of technology and the arts, having freelanced as an ‘art game’ reporter for an independent games website.
+His journalistic interests lie in the intersection of technology and society, policy, and the humanities.
+He has been published in WIRED, after he, along with his classmates at the Journalism School, uncovered an oversight in Twitter’s examination of accounts tied to Russian election interference.

-His research projects have included computational film and narrative studies: an effort to automate the Bechdel test; a tool to assist sociologists to examine social media discussions of interpersonal violence; an analysis of characters’ changing relationships over time in SparkNotes summaries; a generative poetry toolkit; and a political debate bot.
+His computational projects have included an effort to automate the Bechdel test; a tool to assist sociologists to examine social media discussions of interpersonal violence; an analysis of characters’ changing relationships over time in SparkNotes summaries; a generative poetry toolkit; and a political debate bot.
 He has interned at Oracle, as well as the startup Production Pro Technologies, where he is also now a part-time engineering consultant, working on an NLP-based tool for production management of film and theater.